BoXHED2.0: Scalable boosting of dynamic survival analysis: Implementation details

 \subsection{Speedup via data preprocessing}

-\softc is several orders of magnitude faster than \softa due to three factors.
-The first is the use of C++ instead of Python for the core calculations, and the second is parallelization via multicore CPUs and GPUs.
-The third is a novel data preprocessing step that unclogs the computational bottleneck in the \softe algorithm.
-Recall that the integral $U_k$ in \eqref{eq:UV} must be calculated for every possible split at every boosting iteration in order to identify the split that minimizes the split score \eqref{eq:splitscore}.
-In \softb, $U_k$ is evaluated by numerical integration which is time-consuming to do.
-In \softc we transform the functional survival data \eqref{eq:2.0data} so that the required numerical integration comes for free as part of the training process.
+Three factors contribute to \softd's massive scalability.
+The first is the use of \proglang{C++} for the core calculations, based in part on the \xgb codebase \citep{xgboost}, a highly efficient boosting package for nonfunctional data.
+The second is explicit parallelization via multicore CPUs and GPUs.
+The third is a novel data preprocessing step: Recall that the integral $U_k$ in \eqref{eq:UV} must be calculated for every possible split in order to identify the one that maximizes the score \eqref{eq:splitscore}.
+The preprocessing step in \softc transforms the functional survival data \eqref{eq:2.0data} in such a way that the required numerical integration comes for free as part of training.
+Details can be found in the Appendix.
+It is worth noting that a training set only needs to be preprocessed once, rather than for each time the \softc estimator is fit with a particular set of hyperparameters during the tuning step.

-The preprocessing step is based on the observation that the covariates $X(t)$ are always sampled at discrete (but possibly irregularly spaced) timepoints, and so their trajectories are piecewise-constant.
-Thus the covariate path for subject $i$ can be broken into a series of epochs where $X_i(t)$ takes on the static value $\chi_{ij}$ between the times $\underline\tau_{ij}$ and $\overline\tau_{ij}$:

-Note that the first epoch need not start at $\underline\tau_{i1}=0$, and the endpoint $\overline\tau_{ij}$ of the $j$-th epoch need not equal the beginning $\underline\tau_{i,j+1}$ of the $(j+1)$-th epoch.
-This is because we only need to keep track of the epochs for which the subject is at-risk, i.e. $Y_i(t)=1$.
-Furthermore, by splitting up an epoch into shorter ones if necessary, each event timepoint (i.e. $dN_i(t)=1$) can be turned into the endpoint of an epoch.
-Hence, the complete functional data sample $\{X_i(t),Y_i(t), N_i(t)\}_t$ for subject $i$ can be represented in the tabular form

-where $\Delta_{ij}=1$ if the subject experienced an event at $\overline\tau_{ij}$, and is zero otherwise.
-The format of the data input to \softc follows \eqref{eq:tabulardata}.
-The preprocessing applied to \eqref{eq:tabulardata} in order to sidestep numerical integration is discussed in the supplementary material.
-Note that the preprocessing only needs to be run once for a training set, rather than for each time the \softc estimator is fit with a particular set of hyperparameters during the hyperparameter tuning step.

-In modern healthcare applications where data are sampled at high frequency (e.g. wearable devices that monitor patient vitals in real-time), there is negligible error in using piecewise-constant covariate paths to approximate the unknown true path. \softe is specifically designed for these settings which represent the emerging paradigm for healthcare analytics.
-In data poor environments where data are sampled sporadically, joint parametric modelling of the hazard and the covariate process can be used to interpolate the covariate paths \cite{rizopoulos2012}.
-However, substantial risk can result if the parametric families are misspecified, unlike the nonparametric \softe estimator.